falcore3000/darknet/README.md

 - simple (no backdoors)
 - fast
 - secure
-- use the minimum number of crytographic primitives
+- use the minimum number of cryptographic primitives

 Link Layer:
 - Open TCP socket to remote host.
 You need their pubkey